eyevenear/twine-2-gamepad/README.md

 -For Basic instructions on how to use it, check the comments integrated in the Javascript code
 <br>
 -For Full instructions and Learn how to make full, immersive games in Twine Harlowe (with dynamic audio/video!): https://www.udemy.com/share/10acgY/

+**COMPATIBLILTY**

+95% of all the gamepads and browsers are supported!
+Before starting, test the correct functionality of your gamepad with this: https://hardwaretester.com/gamepad Some browsers may have additional protections that may break the functionality of this partially or totally, Brave works perfectly (Jan 2024), some browsers may require a first input to make the browser identify the controller.